Northeast Kenya Antelope Survey

 Butynski, T.M. & De Jong, Y.A.
 (2021).
 Sympatry between desert warthog Phacochoerus aethiopicus and common warthog Phacochoerus africanus in Kenya, with particular reference to Laikipia County.
 Suiform Soundings 20(1): 33-44.

 De Jong, Y.A., d’Huart, J.-P. & Butynski, T.M.
 (2022).
 Biogeography and conservation of desert warthog Phacochoerus aethiopicus and common warthog Phacochoerus africanus in the Horn of Africa.
 Mammalia

 Primates of Northeast Africa: Pocket Identification Guide

-The Pocket Identification Guide of Northeast Africa will be similar to the Primates of East Africa Pocket Identification Guide (see below).
-10 genera, 18 species, and 28 taxa of primate are known to occur in Northeast Africa (here taken as Djibouti, Ethiopia, Eritrea, Somalia, South Sudan, Sudan) includes 10 genera, 18 species, and 28 taxa of primates.
+The Pocket Identification Guide of Northeast Africa (here taken as Djibouti, Ethiopia, Eritrea, Somalia, South Sudan, Sudan) includes 10 genera, 18 species, and 28 taxa of primates.
 For an additional 3 genera and 4 species it is uncertain as to whether they occur in this region.
-Drawings in this Pocket Identification Guide are by Stephen Nash.
+Illustrations in this Pocket Identification Guide are by Stephen Nash.
 Funded by Primate Action Fund.

 Distribution, Taxonomy and Conservation of the Southern Patas Monkey Erythrocebus baumstarki